27-06-2011 08:33 - edited 22-05-2013 16:07

 Sometimes Super Users are asked to join the Moderator team.
 Moderators receive the tools to moderate (work with) the community.
 This means they can edit, move and if necessary, delete posts (SPAM).
 They guide users, advise them to submit a Support Ticket when necessary and help them to maintain the Community Guidelines.
 They also reply to posts.

-Because the Support Network is not an official support channel like Skype Support Ticket System (who would like to see their account / payment details exposed on a public forum?
+Because the Skype Community is not an official support channel like Skype Customer Service Ticket System (who would like to see their account / payment details exposed on a public forum?
 The ticket system guarantees total privacy) Moderators can help the users who, for what ever reason, did not receive the right help via tickets.
 The preferable help tool is public posts so others with similar issues can find a solution.
 More private information is exchanged via PM (Private Message).

 Moderators signed an NDA (Non Disclosure Agreement) with Skype and have access to Skype staff to report and discuss specific problems.
 This way you are in safe hands.